- Aggressive, handsome styling.

 Optional tech includes navigation, wireless phone charger, and a premium Mark Levinson audio system.

 The original luxury crossover, the Lexus RX350, still brings the combination of luxury-car feel and SUV practicality.
 Available third-row seating in the extended-wheelbase Lexus RX350L means owners can get up to seven people.
 Opting for the second-row captain's chairs reduces seating to six but allows the middle-row passengers to ride in even greater luxury.
-As is the case with many midsize crossovers, the third-row seat is a bit of a joke.
+As is the case with most midsize crossovers, the third-row seat is a bit of a joke.
 Children or possibly professional contortionists may find comfort back there, but it is not a space meant for an average-sized adult.

 Cargo space is substandard for the class at 18 cubic feet behind the seats and 56 with the seats folded down.
 The Lexus RX350L has only 7.5 cubic feet behind the third row and 58.5 cubic feet with all seats folded away.